 - Freshly ground black pepper, optional

-- Boil potatoes till fork tender.
+- Boil potatoes in well-salted water until fork tender.
 Drain and allow to cool.